 “This is not the brain that thinks.
 It constantly refers to a higher sphere.
 It generates a constant stream of thoughts, ideas and images that cross the aura.
 The cerebral cortex is a parabolic antenna whose role is to capture these cosmic emanations which are reflected in our aura.” (source)Lao Surlam on facebook

-That’s exactly right.
 The human brain does not create the thoughts, it captures them.
 It assembles and modifies what is given.
 This complex organ manages a lot of functions of our marvellous physical machine.
 As any computer, it runs a program which it didn’t made.

 As for thought, the brain is just the witness and the translator.
 The cerebrum, finally, makes nothing else than picking up thoughts, modeling, transforming them into words and into syntax according to the model of one acquired and memorized language, and finally to express them with the aid of talking, of writing, or of any other way.
 The making of thoughts takes place elsewhere.
 In our external brightness, the aura.
 Or elsewhere…

 “Descartes separates the body and the mind (that he identifies with soul) in a dualism: the body is a sprawling substance and releases from the mechanics (thus the Descartes’ theory of the animals-machines), while soul is a thinking substance.
 As debit, mind is mind; as assets, it is will.
 Unit of two remains a prickly problem, and Descartes sees in the pineal body the place of communication between two.” (source)Wikipedia

-Undoubtedly Descartes assimilates soul and thought.
+We see that Descartes assimilates soul and thought.
 The body, according to him, is mechanical.
-The brain, as organ of the body, is therefore mechanical too.
-How could a mechanical organ produce the thought, which is the domain of soul?
-The animals are machines, according to him, because they do not think.
-“The man is a thinking reed” said Blaise Pascal.
+The brain, as an organ of the body, is therefore also mechanical.
+How could a mechanical organ produce thought, which is in the domain of the soul?
+Animals are machines, according to him, because they do not think.
+“Man is a thinking reed“, Pascal will echo.